Emotion Focused Therapy for Couples

 Use techniques like

-Part of Step 7 is getting the mate to express they want to be close to the partner, but the partner does things to push them away (like speaks contemptuously).
+Part of Step 7 is getting the mate to express they want to be close to the partner, but the partner does things to push them away (such as speaking contemptuously or critically).
 The mate needs this to decrease before they can provide support to the partner.
-Have the attacker share their fears, rather than try to drag the distancer back.
+Help the “attacker” in this case share their fears, rather than try to drag the “distancer” back to the relationship.
+You have to make it safe for the “distancer” to come back.
 Affirm for them how hard it is to do this, how risky it feels, and make sure the partner integrates this, and the mate realizes how hard it is for the partner.
 Johnson gives examples of asking a wife to tell her husband how scared she is.
-She says she can't.
-Johnson responds, "Can you tell him that you simply can't talk to him about this, that it is so painful to talk about you just can't do it yet."
-The act of telling the mate these primary emotions is displaying vulnerability; even the act of telling the mate they aren't strong enough yet to do it still displays vulnerability.
+She says she can’t.
+Johnson responds, “Can you tell him that you simply can’t talk to him about this, that it is so painful to talk about you just can’t do it yet.”
+The act of telling the mate these primary emotions is displaying vulnerability; even the act of telling the mate they aren’t strong enough yet to do it still displays vulnerability.
 It is also a successive approximation to confiding in the mate.

-This process is in many ways like SFT.
-In SFT, we hope to expand your awareness of the problem, change the way you talk about it, and thus change the underlying way you experience the problem.
-In EFT, we hope to expand your awareness of your inner emotional processes, change the ways you feel about problems, and thus change the way you experience the world.
+This process is in many ways like Solution Focused Therapy.
+In Solution Focused Therapy, we hope to expand your awareness of the problem, change the way you talk about it, and thus change the underlying way you experience the problem.
+In Emotion Focused Therapy, we hope to expand your awareness of your inner emotional processes, change the ways you feel about problems, and thus change the way you experience the world.
 Both should open up new solutions.

 Feminists offer that men may have been trained to assert their needs clearly and strongly, but to expect nurturing or soothing responses from women without any awareness of the cost for the women.
-Getting the woman to explain what's going on for her and the costs may be eye opening for both.
-Remember the case we had in the gender issues chapter of the husband who gave his wife whatever she needed, and expected she would be able to set up a dinner to entertain a client?
-He couldn't understand her anger, and she felt she wasn't entitled to it.
+Getting the woman to explain what’s going on for her and the costs may be eye opening for both.
+There is a case discussed in a chapter on gender issues of a husband who gave his wife whatever she needed, and she became angry when he expected she would be able to set up a dinner to entertain a client.
+He couldn’t understand her anger, and she felt she wasn’t entitled to it.
 He later realized his control of money was based on his fear that she would either use him or leave him, and she was afraid to express her emotions for fear that he could replace her easily.
-Sometimes these gender issues can be explored by asking what they learned from their parents, and what they want to do or teach their own children that is different.
+Sometimes these gender issues can be explored by asking what partners learned from their parents about relationship roles and what makes for a successful relationship… and what they want to do or teach their own children that is different.

 Phase 3 Consolidation of Change